 In 2009, PacifiCorp booked $8,353,029 above-the-line for MEHC management fees.
 Before allocating any portion of this to Washington operations, PacifiCorp removed $1,053,029 of this amount pursuant to MEHC merger commitment WA-4(b) in Order 07, Docket No. UE-051090, which caps the amount allowable for the fee at $7.3 million./ The Washington-allocated portion of the resulting $7.3 million fee is $540,784./

+Q. PLEASE DESCRIBE THE TEST YEAR LEVEL OF EXPENSE AND THE COMPANY’S PROPOSED ADJUSTMENT TO THE TEST YEAR EXPENSE LEVEL.

+A. The test year level of MEHC fees for the Washington jurisdiction totaled $618,792.
+PacifiCorp proposed an adjustment to reduce the test year level of expense by $78,012 to comply with the merger commitment discussed above.
+Therefore, PacifiCorp is proposing a level of Washington MEHC fees of $540,784.

-THE Q. Are you recommending a disallowance of any of the amount that PacifiCorp did not remove?
+Q. Are you recommending a disallowance of any of the amount that PacifiCorp did not remove?

 A. Yes.
-I am recommending that the amount included in Washington rates be reduced by $171,180 to reflect disallowance of costs included in the management fee that are not appropriate for inclusion in Washington rates.
-Specifically these costs are: MEHC and MidAmerican Energy Company (“MEC”) bonuses, costs of the SERP, and legislative costs and contributions.
+I am recommending that the amount included in Washington rates be further reduced by $171,180 to reflect disallowance of costs included in the management fee that are not appropriate for inclusion in Washington rates.
+The effect of my proposal would set the MEHC management fees at approximately $363,600.
+Specifically, these costs are: MEHC and MidAmerican Energy Company (“MEC”) bonuses, costs of the SERP, and legislative costs and contributions.
 Table 6 summarizes the adjustment that I am proposing.